-- Learn more and educate others with CUPE’S resources on Indigenous, disability, LGBTQ2+, anti-racism and women’s issues.
+- Learn more and educate others with CUPE’s resources on Indigenous, disability, 2SLGBTQI+, anti-racism and women’s issues.

-- Learn more about the United Nations Universal Declaration of Human Rights and its history.
+- Learn more about the Universal Declaration of Human Rights and its history.
 Find out more about events being held around the world.

-- Invite a human rights expert to speak to members from your local at a virtual or in-person conference.
+- Invite a human rights expert to speak to members of your local at a virtual or in-person conference.

 - Recognize someone in your local union or community who has contributed to improving human rights.

 - Form a committee on human rights in your local.